sigstore/docs/content/en/cosign/overview.md

 ### Keyless signing of a container

 The following code signs the created container image.
 The command to sign container images is `cosign sign <image URI>`.
+For our example, `<image URI>` is `$IMAGE_URI_DIGEST`.
 Note that for containers, there is no bundle as there is with blobs, as the signature and certificate are attached directly to the container:

 ```
 $ cosign sign $IMAGE_URI_DIGEST